ccano/cc2223/session5/README.md

 # Session 5:  Practice presentation

-The content of this session is to finish the tutorials pending from Session 4: Container Orchestrators, particularly Docker-Compose Case Study #2 and Kubernetes.
+In this session we will finish the tutorials pending from Session 4: Container Orchestrators, particularly Docker-Compose Case Study #2 and Kubernetes.
 Also, we will be presenting the first assignment for the practical part of the course.

 ```
 version: '3'